-This vlog production post was originally written in 2013 when we had just started our video production vlog.
+Is vlog production or self-filmed video content part of your social media output?
+Hard to believe we have produced a vlog for nearly a decade now.
+Let’s take a post was originally written in 2013 when we had just started our video production vlog.
 We thought it was due an update, so here it is…

-Back in 2013, everyone knew about blog pages – you may even have had one for your business – but back then, VLOG (and vlog production) was a word that you might have started to hear more frequently and today, it’s a word that is one of many video-associated words which are all over the net and in conversation.
+Back in 2013, everyone knew about blog pages – you likely even have had one for your business – but back then, VLOG (and vlog production) was a word that you might have started to hear more frequently.

-A VLOG is a combination of a blog and video and, naturally, VLOGGING is the term to describe actually making a vlog.
+A VLOG is a combination of video and blog and, naturally, VLOGGING is the term to describe actually making a vlog.
 A vlog can be a monthly, weekly or even daily video clip in which you talk, to camera, about whatever is on your mind.
-The same way you would in a blog…but visually.
+The same way you would in a blog…but visually!

-This is our latest vlog above, presented by Jessica Jay.
-We started our vlog back in 2013 after talking with various people we knew and realising that being based in the visual medium of video production, we should use the format to condense our news roundup into a shorter, visually appealing piece.
+This is one of our recent vlog production pieces, presented by Emily Beach.
+We started our vlog back in 2013 after talking with various people we knew and realising that being based in the visual medium of video production, we should use the format to condense our news roundup into a shorter, visually appealing piece rather than lots of text.

 When offered the chance of a chunk of text or a short video covering the same ground – which would you choose?
-I know which one I would choose.
-Today, this is even more relevant with the power of video in search engine ranking.
+We know which one we would choose.
+Today, this is even more relevant with the power of video in search engine ranking and it’s presence on social media platforms.

-Since we started our bi-monthly vlog – in which we show clips of our recent work and talk about our upcoming work – we have seen a good number of views on YouTube, increasing with each episode and on Facebook, a great number of views.
-The feedback has been good and we have booked work directly off the back of the vlog, often for video productions to feature Jess Jay as the presenter.
+Since we started our vlog production – in which we show clips of our recent work and talk about our upcoming work – we have seen a good number of views on YouTube, increasing with each episode and on Facebook, a great number of views.
+The feedback has been good and we have booked work directly off the back of the vlog and work for our presenter.

 One thing we have noticed is that the vlog on Facebook reaches a wide audience (5-6K views) but this audience has a shorter retention rate whereas YouTube has a smaller view count but a longer retention rate.
 This leads us to believe that viewers on Facebook are presented content they potentially like and they then choose to watch or not and on YouTube, people are actively searching the content to watch, based on their interests.